Metadata parsing

 cons#_ {bn:#} {n:#} b:(bits bn) next:^(SnakeData ~n) = SnakeData ~(n + 1);

-The Snake format is used to store additional data in a cell when the data exceeds the maximum size that can be stored in a single cell.
-This is achieved by storing part of the data in the root cell and the remaining part in the first child cell, and continuing to do so recursively until all the data has been stored.
+The Snake format stores additional data in a cell when the data exceeds the maximum size that a single cell can store.
+It does this by placing part of the data in the root cell and the remaining portion in the first child cell, continuing recursively until all data is stored.

 Below is an example of Snake format encoding and decoding in TypeScript: